ssanj/Scoggle/README.md

 _Gotcha: remember that project settings are only active when you open the source directory as a Project not through File > Open._

+_When customising settings for Windows, remember to replace forward slashes with double backslashes._

 ## Matching Strategies ##

 Scoggle comes bundled with a three main matching strategies.
 You can also write your own matcher quite easily.
 The bundled matchers go from very specific matches to more fuzzy matches.